Constraints on Primordial Black Holes from Galactic Diffuse Synchrotron Emissions: Synchrotron Emission and GMF Models

-where $j^\mathrm{reg}_\mathrm{tot(pol)}$ is the emissivity of regular field, as in Eq.~\eqref{jtot} (Eq.~\eqref{jpol}) with $B_\bot$ replaced by $B_\bot^\mathrm{str}$ which is the projection of the field strength onto the plane perpendicular to the line of sight.
+The synchrotron emissivity of the random fields is modeled in several ways.
+In the \texttt{Galprop}~\cite{Orlando:2013ysa} framework, the striated random field with a field strength root-mean-square $B^\mathrm{str}$ is modeled as two opposing regular fields with same strength of $B^\mathrm{str}$.
+Its total (polarized) synchrotron emissivity is $j^\mathrm{str}_\mathrm{tot(pol)}(\nu, B_\bot^\mathrm{str}) = 2 j^\mathrm{reg}_\mathrm{tot(pol)}(\nu, B_\bot^\mathrm{str})$, where $j^\mathrm{reg}_\mathrm{tot(pol)}$ is the emissivity of regular field (see Eq.~\eqref{jtot} and Eq.~\eqref{jpol}) with $B_\bot$ replaced by $B_\bot^\mathrm{str}$, the projection of the magnetic field onto the plane perpendicular to the line of sight.
 For the isotropic random field with a field strength root-mean-square $B^\mathrm{ran}$, the total synchrotron emissivity is modeled as the average emissivity of isotropically distributed regular fields with the same strength of $B^\mathrm{ran}$, approximated as in \cite{Strong:2011wd}: